Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

 10. Select and add the **ps_pl_linux_app.c** file.

- >***Note*:** The application might fail to build because of a missing reference to the pthread library.
+ >**Note:** The application might fail to build because of a missing reference to the pthread library.
 The next section shows how to add the pthread library.

 ### Modifying the Build Settings

- This application makes use of Pthreads from the pthread library.
+ This application makes use of pthreads from the pthread library.
 Add the pthread library as follows:

 1. Right-click **ps_pl_linux_app**, and click **C/C++ Build Settings**.